monkphin/Colour-Forge/README.md

 I initially thought this may be something I could implement in time, however from what I've been reading it would require another table to handle password reset tokens, which felt like I was adding more complexity than needed for the time being.
 MOre info on how I was looking to approach this can be found [here](https://supertokens.com/blog/implementing-a-forgot-password-flow)

 - Project progress tracking.
-One of the bigger challenges as a miniature painter is to keep track of your projects, how many minis need painting, how many are painted, where they're upto in the process and so on.
+One of the bigger challenges as a miniature painter is to keep track of your projects, how many minis need painting, how many are painted, where they're up to in the process and so on.
 Something that would be super useful is the ability to create and track paint projects, this could even log number of minis painted per year, allowing users to set goals and milestones.

 # Bugs, Issues and challenges